Recipes About winners Food Frenzy Reviews Advertising DIY and Crafts

 Try topped with low fat cream cheese for a more protein packed treat.

-Pull out the canned pumpkin before Thanksgiving this year and try these easy and tasty Pumpkin treats.
+Pull out the canned pumpkin before Thanksgiving this year and try these easy and tasty Pumpkin muffins treats.

-Pumpkin Muffin Recipe
+Pumpkin Muffins Recipe

 • 3 1/3 cups all-purpose flour (i used 1/2 whole wheat flour)